-- Your qualifying child cannot be used by more than one person to claim the EIC.
+- The qualifying child cannot be used by more than one person to claim the EIC.

-- You cannot be a qualifying child of another person.
+- The taxpayer cannot be a qualifying child of another person.

-- Your qualifying child must have a valid Social Security Number.
+- The qualifying child must have a valid Social Security Number.

-- A child must be younger than you unless the child is permanently and totally disabled.
+- A child must be younger than the taxpayer unless the child is permanently and totally disabled.

-- A child cannot be your qualifying child if he or she files a joint return, unless the return was filed only as a claim for refund.
+- A child cannot be a qualifying child if he or she files a joint return, unless the return was filed only as a claim for refund.

-- If the parents of a child can claim the child as a qualifying child but elect not to claim them, no one else can claim the child as a qualifying child unless that person's AGI is higher than the highest AGI of either of the child's parents.
+- If the parents of a child can claim the child as a qualifying child but elect not to claim the child, no one else can claim the child as a qualifying child unless that person's AGI is higher than the highest AGI of either of the child's parents.

-- You must be at least age 25 but under age 65 at the end of the tax year (If you are married filing a joint return, either you or your spouse must be at least 25 but under 65 at the end of the tax year.)
+- The taxpayer must be at least age 25 but under age 65 at the end of the tax year (For MFJ returns, either the taxpayer or the spouse must be at least 25 but under 65 at the end of the tax year.)

-- You cannot be the dependent of another person.
+- The taxpayer cannot be the dependent of another person.

-- You cannot be the qualifying child of another person.
+- The taxpayer cannot be the qualifying child of another person.

-- You must have lived in the United States more than half of the year.
+- The taxpayer must have lived in the United States more than half of the year.

 Generating the Earned Income Credit in TaxSlayer Pro

-TaxSlayer Pro will automatically calculate the Earned Income Credit based on other information entered in the return.
-You will be prompted to answer Paid Preparer Due Diligence questions as well as questions that will qualify or disqualify the taxpayer for claiming the credit.
+TaxSlayer Pro will automatically calculate the Earned Income Credit based on the information entered in the return.
+You will be prompted to answer Paid Preparer Due Diligence questions as well as questions that will qualify or disqualify the taxpayer from claiming the credit.

 - Earned Income Credit